 It took Oreo awhile to feel comfortable enough to let us pick her up, but Will’s commitment to gently caring for her encouraged her social personality and sass.
 Oreo now enjoys free reign, bouncing around Will’s bedroom before setting up in her cage to sleep.
 We just celebrated her first birthday, complete with a bunny birthday party, and her fame is growing among the students in Will’s third grade class with her Instagram account, oreo_the_fluffy_bunny.

 To this day, I don’t know what it was about that first stuffed and raggedy bunny that made my son’s imagination soar, nor how it spurred his love for all things bunny.
 But I do know that there is something freeing in his unabashed love of bunnies.
 It’s something that inspires a unique confidence that comes with exclaiming, “Yeah… I’m a boy, and yeah… I love bunnies.”

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Brooke won Upper Peninsula Animal Welfare Shelter in Michigan a 2018 Holiday Wishes award.